LacunaOmnibus/MontyLacuna/README.md

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.

+## Working On
+- "turnkey.py" or some such, to do $whatever to a large number of prisoners.
+  Should be able to handle either a Police Station (SS) or a Sec Min (planet).

 ## TBD
 - assign_spies tasks should be case insensitive at least, and really should have a translator set up.